1. Appoint a Kaitūao Coordinator

 This could include:

-Tip - use surveys, meetings and workshops to ask volunteers for their views and then let them know how you’re going to integrate their views into your planning.
-If you choose not to use a suggestion it’s important to explain why
+Volunteers are a valuable source of information about the community at large.
+It’s important that volunteers feel they are heard and that their perspectives and ideas are given due consideration.
+Use surveys, meetings, and workshops to ask volunteers for their views and then let them know how you’re going to integrate their views into your planning.
+If you choose not to use a suggestion it’s important to explain why.

 Every 6 - 12 months review and evaluate your club's relationship with your kaitūao and how many you have.
 Getting feedback from the volunteers themselves is a great way to analyse this relationship, also involving the kaitūao coordinator at regular meetings to keep everyone in the loop.